AniaKali/python-learning/README.md

 # python-learning
-This is a test message
-Just learning how to use git
+This is my secon attempt, checking how to create second brach commit pull requests and merge